Trump prods Congress amid debate on immigration

 The comments came the day after the Senate voted 97-1 — Ted Cruz, R-Texas, provided the sole “no” vote — to plunge into an open-ended immigration debate that’s been promised by McConnell.
 Both parties’ leaders hope debate can be concluded this week, but it’s unclear if that will happen or what the product, if any, will be.

+“This proposal has my support, and during this week of fair debate, I believe it deserves the support of every senator who’s ready to move beyond making points and actually making a law,” McConnell said in beginning Senate debate Tuesday.

-Supporters describe the measure as the Senate’s best shot of passing a bill that the president will sign.
-McConnell’s endorsement is key for generating Republican support, but many Democrats consider some of the proposals, including limiting the relatives that legal immigrants can bring to the U.S., to be non-starters.
+McConnell and other GOP supporters describe the measure as the Senate’s best shot of passing a bill that the president will sign, but many Democrats consider some of the proposals, including limiting the relatives that legal immigrants can bring to the U.S., to be non-starters.

-“We really do get along, despite what you read in the press,” Senate Minority Leader Chuck Schumer, D-N.Y., said Monday at a previously scheduled appearance alongside McConnell at the University of Louisville.
+“We really do get along, despite what you read in the press,” Democratic leader Chuck Schumer of New York said Monday at a previously scheduled appearance alongside McConnell at the University of Louisville.

 Trump’s overall immigration plan, opposed by many Democrats, stands little chance of prevailing because any measure will need 60 votes.
 That means proposals will need substantial bipartisan support since the GOP majority is 51-49, and Sen. John McCain, R-Ariz., has been absent in recent weeks battling cancer.